imdeepmind/NeuralPy/docs/DOCS.md

 - Cross-Compatible with PyTorch models

 ## Get Started with NeuralPy
 Let’s get started with NeuralPy.
-The first step is to install NeuralPy, but before installing NerualPy, we need to install some additional dependencies.
+The first step is to install NeuralPy, but before installing NeuralPy, we need to install some additional dependencies.

 ### Prerequisites
 NeuralPy runs on Python 3.6+, so first install Python 3.
 Please check the python documentation for installation instructions.
 After that install PyTorch and Numpy.
 For instructions, please check their official documentation and installation guides.